tinted-theming/home/builder.md

 base16 TEMPLATES-DIRECTORY SCHEME-FILE ...
 ```

-`TEMPLATES-DIRETORY` being a directory containing a `config.yaml`, as well as at
+`TEMPLATES-DIRECTORY` being a directory containing a `config.yaml`, as well as at
 least one `.mustache` template.
 These are usually named `templates` on all
 base16 template repositories.